jedick/JMDplots/README.md

 This R package has code and data for papers by [Jeffrey M. Dick](https://chnosz.net/jeff/).
 Plots from the papers are reproduced in the vignettes, which are installed with the package and can be viewed at <https://chnosz.net/JMDplots/vignettes/>.

-## Analysis scripts and data files for papers
+## Analysis scripts and data files

 Click on the paper titles for a list of files.
 Published papers are indicated by the year with a DOI link.
-Preprints, if available, are linked at the end of each list.
+Links to preprints, if available, are at the end of each list.
 *The manual page for each paper has additional details about scripts, data files, and plotting functions.*

 <!-- Put a space before <details> to make ghostwriter format the lists correctly -->